pietro-verde/London-property-sales-price-analysis/README.md

 You'll find the Tableau dashboard here: https://public.tableau.com/app/profile/pietro.verde/viz/PropertySalesPricesinLondon/PropertySales

 Feel free to explore the repository, run the Jupyter notebook, and interact with the Tableau visualization.
-We hope this project provides valuable insights and serves as a useful resource for understanding London's property market.
+I hope this project provides valuable insights and serves as a useful resource for understanding London's property market.

 Happy exploring! 🏠📊